moov-io/terms-dictionary/README.md

 - **under review**<a id="under-review"></a>: The payment processor practice of reviewing a potentially fraudulent or high-risk transaction prior to submission for processing, usually resulting in a minor delay.

 - **underwriter**<a id="underwriter"></a>: A party that evaluates and assumes another party’s risk for a fee.

+- **value-added reseller (VAR)**<a id="var"></a>: An entity that resells a product after adding some additional value, often in the form of warranties, customer support, consultations, or integration with other products.

 - **void transaction**<a id="void-transaction"></a>: A transaction that’s canceled after being approved, but before being settled.
 Voiding a transaction ultimately removes it from an account statement, unlike refunding.